Voting Rights Act of Virginia: Background

-Alone among the states of the former Confederacy, Virginia has become a voting rights bastion, increasingly encouraging its citizens — especially people of color — to exercise their democratic rights.
+Alone among the states of the former Confederacy, Virginia had become a voting rights bastion, increasingly encouraging its citizens — especially people of color — to exercise their voting rights.
 In the last 14 months, the state’s Democratic-controlled General Assembly and Mr. Northam have together repealed the state's voter ID law, enacted 45 days of no-excuse absentee voting, made Election Day a state holiday and enacted automatic voter registration for anyone who receives a Virginia driver's license (Note: Governor Ralph Northam had also recently restored the voting rights of nearly 70,000 formerly incarcerated Virginians.)...Ralph Northam this week (week of March 31, 2021) capped a multiyear liberal movement for greater ballot access by signing off on sweeping legislation to recreate pivotal elements of the federal Voting Rights Act that were struck down by the Supreme Court's conservative majority in 2013.

-As referenced in the last sentence, the bill is framed in particular as a direct, state-level response to the 2013 Supreme Court ruling in Shelby County v.
-Holder, which eliminated the Department of Justice's authority under the federal Voting Rights Act to screen racially suspect voting laws in southern states with a history of racial discrimination in voting (which included Virginia) through a federal preclearance process.
-Indeed, it is partly modeled after the John Lewis Voting Rights Advancement Act, a proposed federal law that would restore the federal preclearance provision.
+The bill was framed in particular as a direct, state-level response to the 2013 ruling of the Supreme Court of the United States in Shelby County v.
+Holder, which eliminated the federal Department of Justice's authority under the federal Voting Rights Act to assess voting laws suspected of violating the Act (“[resulting] in the denial or abridgement of the right of any citizen to vote on account of race or color") in Southern states with a history of racial discrimination in voting (which included Virginia) through a federal ‘preclearance’ process (ie. requiring prior clearance before coming into force).
+Indeed, it was partially modeled after the John Lewis Voting Rights Advancement Act, a proposed federal law that would restore the federal pre-clearance provision.
 As summarized by the New York Times, "Virginia, which for nearly 50 years had to submit changes to its elections to the federal government for approval under the Voting Rights Act's preclearance requirements, has now effectively imposed the same covenants on itself, an extraordinary step for a state with a long history of segregation and racially targeted voting laws".